Comparing tabular and multidimensional solutions

 Because multidimensional models are only supported in SQL Server Analysis Services, this article is not meant to be a comparison of Analysis Services platforms (SQL Server, Azure, Power BI).
 It is meant to provide a high-level comparison of multidimensional and tabular model constructs entirely in context of SQL Server Analysis Services.

 SQL Server Analysis Services also includes Power Pivot for SharePoint mode, which remains supported for SharePoint 2016 and SharePoint 2013, however, Microsoft's BI strategy has shifted away from Power Pivot in Excel integration with SharePoint.
 Power BI and Power BI Report Server are now the recommended platforms to host Excel workbooks with Power Pivot models.
 As such, this article now excludes a Power Pivot for SharePoint comparison.

-All models are deployed as databases that run on an Analysis Services instance, or with tabular models, deployed to a Power BI Premium capacity.
-Models are accessed by client applications using a single set of data providers, or services like Power BI.
+All models are deployed as databases that run on an Analysis Services instance, or with tabular models, deployed as a dataset to a Power BI Premium capacity.
+Models are accessed by client applications or services like Power BI.
 Model data is visualized in interactive and static reports via Excel, Reporting Services, Power BI, and BI tools from other vendors.

-Tabular and multidimensional solutions created by using Visual Studio and are intended for corporate BI solutions that run on an SQL Server Analysis Services instance on-premises, and for tabular models, an Azure Analysis Services server resource or a Power BI Premium capacity.
+Tabular and multidimensional solutions created by using Visual Studio and are intended for corporate BI solutions that run on an SQL Server Analysis Services instance on-premises, and for tabular models, an Azure Analysis Services server resource or as a dataset in a Power BI Premium capacity.
 Each solution yields high performance analytical databases that integrate easily with clients applications and data visualizations services.
 Yet each solution differs in how they are created, used, and deployed.
-The bulk of this topic compares these two types so that you can identify the right approach for you.
+The bulk of this article compares these two types so that you can identify the right approach for you.

 Overview of modeling types